apurvwagh/DevOps-interview-questions-/README.md

 In practice, remote backend also helps with auditability and operational control, especially when multiple engineers or pipelines manage the same environments.”

 22) How do you detect and fix infrastructure drift?

-Sample answer
-“Infrastructure drift happens when actual infrastructure no longer matches the desired IaC configuration — usually due to manual changes, partial failures, or unmanaged updates.
-I detect it by running Terraform plan regularly, reviewing cloud changes, and using operational controls to reduce out-of-band modifications.
+Infrastructure drift occurs when the actual infrastructure differs from what’s defined in Infrastructure as Code (Terraform).
+This usually happens because of manual console changes, emergency fixes, failed deployments, or changes made outside the CI/CD pipeline.

+To detect drift, I primarily use terraform plan, which compares the Terraform state with the actual infrastructure.
+In production, I also schedule regular plan executions through CI/CD and review AWS CloudTrail logs to identify manual console changes.
+Some organizations also use AWS Config to detect configuration drift.

-To fix drift, I first understand whether the manual change was intentional or accidental.
-Then I either bring the config in line with reality or restore the infrastructure back to the desired state.
-I avoid blind applies on critical infrastructure because drift correction can trigger destructive changes.
+Before fixing drift, I first determine whether the change was intentional or accidental.

-A mature answer is: ‘I treat drift as both a technical and process issue.
-I detect it with IaC checks and reduce it by enforcing infrastructure changes through pipelines rather than manual console changes.’”
+* If the change was approved, I update the Terraform code and commit it to Git so Terraform becomes the source of truth.
+* If it was an unauthorized or accidental change, I use Terraform to restore the infrastructure to the desired state.

+I never run terraform apply blindly in production.
+I carefully review the execution plan because drift correction can sometimes recreate or destroy critical resources, leading to downtime.

+Finally, I try to prevent drift by restricting manual console access, enforcing all infrastructure changes through CI/CD pipelines, enabling code reviews, and maintaining Terraform as the single source of truth.
+⸻
+If the interviewer asks, “Have you handled this in production?”

+You can answer:

+Yes.
+We had a case where someone manually changed the EC2 Security Group in the AWS console to temporarily allow external access.
+During our scheduled Terraform plan, we detected that the Security Group rules no longer matched the Terraform configuration.

+We first confirmed with the application owner that the change was temporary.
+Since it was no longer required, we removed the manual rule through Terraform instead of editing it directly in the console.
+This restored the infrastructure to the desired state while keeping Terraform as the source of truth.

+⸻

+Interview Tip

+A strong answer always follows this structure:

+1. What is infrastructure drift?
+2. How do you detect it?
+    * terraform plan
+    * AWS Config
+    * CloudTrail
+    * CI/CD drift checks
+3. How do you fix it?
+    * Understand the reason for the drift.
+    * Update Terraform if the change is valid.
+    * Revert the infrastructure if it’s unauthorized.
+4. How do you prevent it?
+    * No manual console changes
+    * CI/CD-only deployments
+    * Code reviews
+    * Least-privilege IAM
+    * Terraform as the single source of truth
+“

 ====================================================================================================================================================================================================================================================